polifonia-project/stories/Carolina: Music Historian/Carolina - Sources cross analysis.md

 CQ18: Who has spoken about the musical composition X? *(reception of musical composition)*

+CQ19: Who has spoken about the musical performance X? *(reception of musical performance)*

 CQ19: How was the musical composition X received? *(reception of musical composition)*

-CQ20: How was the performance of musical composition X received? *(reception of musical composition)*
+CQ20: How was the performance of musical composition X received? *(reception of musical performance)*

 ## Resources